Eastern Coachella Valley: Raices Cultura

 The mission of Raices Cultura is to create a safe space for the Eastern Coachella Valley community to expose and express their art and culture.
 They aim to create a healthier community and have the voices of the Eastern Coachella Valley be heard.
 The youth plays a very important role in this organization because most of the events are organized by young members/ participants of this group.
 The youth also help spread the word about this organizations and get other youngsters to join the organization or to attend and enjoy the variety of events they impose/create.
 Raices Cultura screens films every month and have an art studio which is open almost every Saturday for the public and especially the youth to take advantage of.

 One way they bring the community together is through the Community Garden Project.
 Through this community garden, they create consciousness about the environment, health, and economic benefits that result when people grow their own food.
 Raices Cultura has started a community garden where organic food is grown.
 This community garden provides and will continue to provide healthier food for the community without harming the environment.
 This community-based activity serves as an alternative to chemical- and GMO-grown crops.
 Their non-GMO, and organic standards creates knowledge that informs the youth of healthier practices.

 Another way that Raices Cultura creates a safe space for the Eastern Coachella Valley communities and allows residents, especially the youth, to express their art and culture is through the annual Hue Music & Arts Festival.

-People that attend the HUE Music and Art Festival get to enjoy the art, music, healthy food, and bond with other members of the community.
-Various musicians, artist, volunteers and sponsors participate in this event.
-Through these activities in the Eastern Coachella Valley, the communities come together and create a brighter future for the children of the valley.
+The HUE Music and Art Festival event in the Eastern Coachella Valley featuring music, visual art and food.
+The festival involves musicians, artists and volunteers, and sponsors, and provides community to participate in cultural and social activities.